Who uses Boss pedals?

 The JB-2 combines sounds from the Boss BD-2 and JHS Pedals’ Angry Charlie.
 There are a lot of different overdriven tones you can get with this pedal and it sounds awesome.

-The only player I’m yet to discover using this new pedal is Dream Wife’s Alice Go.
-Dream Wife are high energy Pop-Rock and Alice uses the JB-2 through a Marshall (a JCM-900 4100 I think).
+The only player we’re yet to discover using this new pedal is Dream Wife’s Alice Go.
+Dream Wife are a high energy Pop-Rock band and Alice uses the JB-2 through a Marshall (a JCM-900 4100 we think).

 The Boss GE-7 is the next entry on our list.
 Arguably the most used EQ pedal in the world, players like Ed O’Brien, Kevin Parker and Josh Homme have used it throughout their career and are all honourable mentions

 However, it’s Eddie Green of Shame who we have most recently noticed using the GE-7, as seen at around 10:03 of the bands’ KEXP performance.
 As well as allowing you to specifically control the frequencies across a 7-band spectrum, many use the GE-7 as a clean boost thanks to its DB fader, which will push your signal accordingly.

 For you bassists out there, check out the GEB-7, same pedal, but for those low frequencies.